postmanlabs/labs-docs/v6/postman/launching_postman/sending_the_first_request.md

 warning: false
 ---

-### Intro
+An API request lets you contact a server with API endpoints that you want to perform some action.
+Those actions are HTTP methods.
+The most common methods are GET, POST, PUT, and DELETE.
+The names of the methods are self-explanatory.
+For example GET enables to retrieve data from a server.
+POST enables you to add data to a server.
+PUT lets you blank to a server.
+And DELETE enables you to delete data from a server.

 Postman makes sending API requests simple.

-### How does this work?

 Let's map the process with a simple illustration below:

 [![request and response illustration](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/anatomy-of-a-request.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/anatomy-of-a-request.png)

-### Send a request
+### Sending a request

 Now let's send our first API request!